judgej/wc-api-custom-meta/README.md

 # wc-api-custom-meta
 WordPress/WooCommerce plugin to support custom meta fields through the product API

-A very simple plugin that allows you to create, update or remove custom meta fields when managing prducts through the WooCommerce API.
+A very simple plugin that allows you to view, create, update or remove custom meta fields when managing products through the WooCommerce API v2.

 It is necessary to install this plugin on the WC site providing the API.

 I have raised a ticket asking whether this can ever be a core feature of WooCommerce, but the ticket has been rejected: